Choosing a College

 Know Your Application Deadline

 How much time you have left on active duty and your college admissions deadlines will determine a lot of your planning, so we suggest you make an application timeline.
 For example, the application deadline to attend University of California and Cal State schools is almost one-year before matriculation (when you enter college).
-If you miss the deadlines for your choice school though, don’t despair!
-Many Community Colleges have rolling admissions, meaning you can apply almost right up until classes start, or you could look into an internship.
+If you miss the deadlines for your choice school, though, don’t despair!
+Many community colleges have rolling admissions, meaning you can apply almost right up until classes start.

 Should I Take Classes on Active Duty?